michaelbollin/shopify-dev-test/src/questions/webhook-visibility.md

 ---
 title: |
   You receive webhooks from a Shopify store but cannot see any webhooks in the webhook list in the dashboard.
-What could be the reason? 🔔
+What can be the reason? 🔔

 answers:
   - id: "a"